 Congrats on completing your journey!
 Going-to-the-Sun Road ends in Saint Mary, so it’s time to grab dinner at a restaurant or check in to the St. Mary Lodge and soak in the colorful sunset.

-The Glacier National Park experience can be very different coming from each direction, so why not wake early tomorrow and drive Going-to-the-Sun Road going the other way?
+This Glacier National Park scenic drive experience can be very different coming from each direction, so why not wake early tomorrow and drive Going-to-the-Sun Road going the other way?